 Section 1.
 Composition

 The composition of the Executive Board shall be the [list officers].
-The immediate past president shall serve as delegate-at-large, and she has voice but no vote.
+The immediate past president shall serve as delegate-at-large, and has a voice but no vote.

 Section 2.
 Duties

 The Executive Board shall administer routine business, have general supervision of the affairs of the organization, receive and consider recommendations from the standing committees and perform such other duties as defined in these bylaws and has been approved for action by association vote.
 At the next regular meeting of the [name] Alumnae Panhellenic Association through the secretary, the Executive Board shall report all action it has taken in the interim and record the action in the minutes of that meeting.